Each year, approximately 850,000 visits to the doctor and emergency room are associated with double vision.

 - Monocular diplopia occurs in only one eye, and is noticed when the other eye is closed.

-If you are experiencing any type of double vision, contact your eye doctor as soon as possible to rule out any serious health concerns.
+If you are experiencing any type of double vision, contact an eye doctor near you as soon as possible to rule out any serious health concerns.

 Why am I seeing double?

 Each eye creates an image that is sent to the brain for interpretation.
 The brain processes the visual information from each eye and combines them to produce a clear, single image.
 When a problem arises within this process, the brain cannot accurately interpret the two visual signals, and a double image can result.